Sonal Sehgal: Personal life

 She married Naresh Kamath in 2011.
+The couple divorced in 2025.
 Before pursuing an acting career, Sehgal assisted ad filmmaker and director Pradeep Sarkar who made his film debut with Parineeta.
 She also worked as a copywriter for leading advertising agencies in Delhi.
 The actress turned into a producer with Indo-Latvian sci-fi thriller Manny in which she played a lead role opposite Russian actor Jurijs Dyakonovs.

 Career

 Films

 Aashayein was directed by the national award-winning director Nagesh Kukunoor.
 Sehgal was cast opposite John Abraham, who played the dying protagonist.
 Sehgal played the pillar of strength and the only ray of hope in the dying man's life.
 Radio is a drama, featuring a complex relationship between a man, his ex-wife (played by Sehgal), and his current girlfriend.

 Future to bright hai ji, although a disappointment at the box office, earned great reviews.
 It is a comedy about a couple from a small town (played by Aamir Bashir and Sonal Sehgal) who come to Mumbai to try their luck in Bollywood.
 It is a hilarious account of their trials and tribulations.
 Sehgal penned the lyrics of the title song of the same film.
 In Rahat Kazmi's Mantostaan, based on the works of celebrated writer Saadat Hasan Manto, she played the leading role.

 Sonal plays the lead role in and has also co written the screenplay of "Lihaaf", along with director Rahat Kazmi.
 The film based on Ismat Chugtai's story of the same name, is produced by Oscar Winner Marc Baschet.

+Sonal turned Producer with MANNY 2020.
+The feature film directed by Latvian director Dace Puce, was written and produced by Sehgal who also played the leading role.